 If a small dog pulls, the collar can injure his trachea.
 This often results in coughing, a warning sign of potential injury.
 Wearing a harness protects the dog’s trachea from injury.

 To determine the right fit before purchasing a harness, use a tape measure to identify your dog’s throat and chest (where the harness would fasten behind the front legs) size.
-There are many options available, I got a velcro step-in version, since she doesn’t really like things that go over her head.
+There are many options available, I got a velcro step-in version, since my dog doesn’t really like things that go over her head.

 Allow a small amount of space (should be able to slide fingers underneath it), but not so much the dog could slip out of it.
 It’s a good idea to take your dog with you when picking out a harness.
 Try it on your dog first to ensure the fit is correct before purchasing.